yuegao04/docs/docs/deploy/replication.md

 EOF
 ```

-2. Use Kubectl Patch to modify the TLS option in Secret.
+2. Use `kubectl patch` to modify the TLS option in Secret.

 ```shell
 kubectl -n walrus-system patch secret walrus --type='json' -p='[{"op":"replace","path":"/data/enable_tls","value":"dHJ1ZQ=="}]'
 ```

-3. Use Kubectl Delete to delete Ingress.
+3. Use `kubectl delete` to delete Ingress.

 ```shell
 kubectl -n walrus-system delete ingress walrus
 ```

-4. Use Kubectl Rollout to restart Walrus.
+4. Use `kubectl rollout` to restart Walrus.

 ```shell
 kubectl -n walrus-system rollout restart deployment/walrus
 ```

-### Use [ACME](https://letsencrypt.org/docs/challenge-types) to generate a publicly trusted certificate
+### Use [ACME](https://letsencrypt.org/docs/challenge-types) to Generate Trusted Certificate

 > Note:
 > - If the cluster can perform ACME challenges at the Ingress Controller level via CertManager, please refer to "Using TLS Termination".

-You can use Let's Encrypt service to perform the challenges.
-After successful challenges, Let's Encrypt issues a 90-day HTTPs service certificate (chain).
-The renewal of this certificate (chain) is performed by Walrus automatically.
+You can use Let's Encrypt to issue a 90-day HTTPS certificate.
+The renewal of this certificate is performed by Walrus automatically.

 > Prerequisites:
 > - The cluster should support the LoadBalancer type of Service.
 > - Provide a domain name, for example, `walrus.mydomain.com`.

-1. Use Kubectl Apply to add a LoadBalancer type of Service.
+1. Use `kubectl apply` to add a LoadBalancer type of Service.

 ```shell
 cat <<EOF | kubectl apply -f -